Internet for All

 The heartland is the home for ideas.
 But over 30 million Americans lack access to broadband.
 Kids are doing homework in parking lots, and rural hospitals can’t connect with patients.
 Bad maps and monopoly broadband policies have failed rural America.

 It’s time for new networks and more competition.
-Any solution – wired, wireless, satellite or 5G – simply won’t work without a better fiber backbone.
-Let’s get building.
+Any solution – fiber, wired, wireless, satellite or 5G – must be deployed as quickly as possible.

 Competition.